 On October 17, @shrmnextchat chatted with Michelle Kohlhof (@MKohlHR), director of human resources with ExecuTech Strategic Consulting about Preparing for Open Enrollment Success.

-In case you missed this informative chat, you can read all the tweets here:
+If you missed this excellent chat filled with great tips and advice for an efficient and successful open enrollment, you can read all the tweets here: